Please check this section if you have questions about ASLA membership, programs, or the profession of landscape architecture.

 There are two types of accredited graduate-degree programs:

-- The three-year Master of Landscape Architecture (MLA) option is for persons who hold an undergraduate degree in a field other than landscape architecture and intend to become landscape architecture practitioners.
+- The three-year Master of Landscape Architecture (MLA) option is for those who hold an undergraduate degree in a field other than landscape architecture and intend to become landscape architecture practitioners.

-- A five or five-plus Master of Landscape Architecture (MLA) is for persons who do not have an undergraduate degree.
+- A five or five-plus Master of Landscape Architecture (MLA) is for those who do not have an undergraduate degree.

-Other, non-accredited programs are also offered, such as the MA/MS in Landscape Architecture for persons who want to conduct research in landscape architecture but do not seek to be registered professionals, programs by schools that are candidates for accreditation, and certificate programs.
+Other, non-accredited programs are also offered, such as the MA/MS in Landscape Architecture for those who want to conduct research in landscape architecture but do not seek to be registered professionals; programs by schools that are candidates for accreditation; and certificate programs.